Rules

 The GM then wakes each role one at a time:

-- Don (if playing) — open your eyes, point at a player.
-The GM nods or shakes their head to indicate whether that player is the Sheriff.
+2. Alpha Wolf (if playing) — open your eyes, point at a player.
+The GM nods or shakes their head to indicate whether that player is the Seer.
 Close your eyes.

-- Sheriff — open your eyes, point at a player.
-The GM nods or shakes their head to indicate whether that player is Mafia.
+3. Seer — open your eyes, point at a player.
+The GM nods or shakes their head to indicate whether that player is a Werewolf.
 Close your eyes.

-- Doctor — open your eyes, point at a player to protect from tonight's kill.
+4. Doctor — open your eyes, point at a player to protect tonight.
 Close your eyes.

-The GM resolves the night: if the Doctor protected the Mafia's target, nobody dies.
+The GM resolves the night: if the Doctor protected the Werewolves' target, nobody is lost.
 Otherwise, the target is eliminated.

 First Night